Are You a Council or Housing Association Tenant?

 Can I Withhold Rent Due to Housing Disrepair?

 In some cases, tenants may have the right to withhold rent if their landlord is not addressing housing disrepair issues.
-However, it is essential to follow proper legal procedures when starting a housing disrepair claim, and you should seek legal advice of an experienced housing disrepair solicitor.
+However, it is essential to follow proper legal procedures when starting a housing disrepair claim, and you should seek legal advice from an experienced housing disrepair solicitor.

 What If I’ve Already Paid for Repairs Myself?